sumedhachowdhury-03-05/FlipCoin/README.md

 Deployed Transaction or Contract Address:
 👉 View on Blockscout
- (replace with actual address once deployed)
+ (replace with your actual contract address once deployed)

 🧩 Future Enhancements

-🎮 Add a React or Next.js front-end using Celo Composer or Ethers.js.
+🎮 Build a React or Next.js front-end using Celo Composer or Ethers.js.
-🪙 Implement Chainlink VRF or another secure randomness source.
+🪙 Use Chainlink VRF or another secure randomness source.
-💼 Include player history and leaderboard tracking.
+💼 Add player history and leaderboard functionality.
-📊 Display live results and statistics on the UI.
+📊 Display live game results & statistics in the UI.
-🔐 Add deposit limits and configurable house fees.
+🔐 Add betting limits and configurable house fees.

 🙌 Acknowledgments

-Celo Blockchain — for sustainable and developer-friendly infrastructure
+Celo Blockchain — for sustainable, developer-friendly infrastructure

-Remix IDE — for quick prototyping and contract deployment
+Remix IDE — for fast smart contract prototyping

 Blockscout — for transparent on-chain transaction viewing

 💡 Pro Tip

-Experiment, test, and learn by doing — tweak logic, observe outcomes, and see how decentralized games truly work under the hood.
+Start small — deploy, test, tweak logic, and learn by doing.
+Observe outcomes and discover how decentralized games work under the hood.

-🧠 Made with ❤️ by [Your Name / XXX]
+🧠 Made with ❤️ by Sumedha Chowdhury